powa-team/powa/README.md

 - create extension powa in this databse
 - add "powa" in the `shared_preload_libraries` in postgresql.conf (you should already have configured "`pg_stat_statements`")
 - configure GUC in postgresql.conf (see the §Configuration below)
+- configure connections in pg_hba.conf to allow connection from the server that will run the GUI
 - restart instance

 Configuration:
 ------------------------